DanielBakhtiari/Cake-recipe-site/README.md

 # Cakerecipe

-This is an HTML site with baking recipes
+This is an website with baking recipes created by using HTML and CSS